GoJessamine/.github/profile/README.md

 It shouldn't have ever happened, but Jessamine county got made "IT" in this rich man's game of TAG.

 [Learn about TAG](https://github.com/TAGIsNoGame/TAG) or [read what a homeboy](https://github.com/TAGIsNoGame/TAG/tree/master/PHB33) says about it to the folks playing the rich man's game in and around his apartment night and day.

+## My Jessamine Bona Fides
+* I'm Kelvin Williams
+* Grew up on Garden Park Drive (county side)
+* Went to Brookside
+* JCHS Class of 1995
+     - Football as a sophomore (until car accident)
+     - OK, so really a GED in June of 1995
+     - All the things George Braden said about me were mostly true
+     - Tornado "survivor" :)
+          - Because I skipped that day, dropped out a little bit later
+* K-Mart (clock number 142 at store 9559)
+* McLane Cumberland employee
+* Pepperhill in the summer
+* Cruised the McDonald's - Hardee's circuit too many times